guzman-raphael/sci-viz-demo/README.md

 ### Component Library Types

+- `page`:
-- `page`: Unique tabbed pages to separate areas within your single-page application
+  - Unique tabbed pages to separate areas within your single-page application
+  - Hidden pages accessible through linking from records in table components.
 - `grid`: Layout structure for organizing subcomponents (as seen in [Grafana, AWS Console](https://github.com/react-grid-layout/react-grid-layout#projects-using-react-grid-layout))
   - `fixed`: For when you know exactly how many components you'd like to render